viam-modules/viam-camera-oak/README.md

 ## Integration Tests

-The repo comes with a suite of integration tests that allow one to test if the module works with an actual OAK-D device on the machine of interest.
+The repo comes with a suite of integration tests that allows one to test if the module works with an actual OAK-D device on the machine of interest.
 You will need to compile the binary on the same machine you expect to run it on.

 - Copy the repo to your local robot: `git clone https://github.com/viamrobotics/viam-camera-oak-d.git`
 - Run `make integration-tests`